1889 London dock strike: Dispute

 The dock strike began over a dispute about 'plus' money during the unloading of the Lady Armstrong in the West India Docks.
 'Plus' money was a bonus paid for completing work quickly.
 The East and West India Docks Company's (E&WIDC), general manager Lieutenant Colonel John Lowther du Plat Taylor (of 49th Middlesex Rifle Volunteers) had cut their 'plus' rates to attract ships into their own docks rather than others.

-Evaluations
+The strike relief fund was supported by £30,000 donated from Australia.

+Long-term results

+The strike was a landmark victory for "New Unionism," which focused on organizing the unskilled and semi-skilled workers.
+This phenomenon, according to historians like Eric Hobsbawm, marked a qualitative transformation of the British labor movement and drew attention to the sheer scale of poverty in Victorian Britain.
+Even the established labour aristocracy was caught off guard by the subsequent emergence of general unions representing unskilled workers.